DataDog/integrations-core/docs/dev/new_check_howto.md

 To consider an Agent-based integration complete, and thus ready to be included in the core repository and bundled with the Agent package, a number of prerequisites must be met:

-- A `README.md` file with the right format
+- A `README.md` file with the correct format and contents
 - A battery of tests verifying metrics collection
 - A `metadata.csv` file listing all of the collected metrics
 - A complete `manifest.json` file